arkadiy-telegin/Peripheral-SS23/ReadMe.md

 On the robot everything is installed and a server can be run to start on boot up under the name of peripheral.service

+### 0.1 Proximity monitor
+The latest addition to the repository is the `proximity_monitor` package.
+The ROS2 node defined in `proximity_monitor.py` reads the IntelRealsense camera feed, calculates the proximity of the closest object to the camera, and publishes a message to `/roboy/pinky/sensing/<CAMERA_NAME>/proximity_warning` topic at 40Hz.
+The published message is a [Float32MultiArray](https://github.com/ros2/common_interfaces/blob/rolling/std_msgs/msg/Float32MultiArray.msg) that contains:
+- Warning: `1.0` if the proximity < `proximity_warning_threshold` and `0.0` otherwise
+- Proximity: distance to the nearest point seen by the camera (meters)
+- Current value of `proximity_warning_threshold` (meters)

+For configuration options of the proximity monitor please see section ["Proximity monitor usage"](#4-proximity-monitor-usage).

 ## 1. Creating a Docker
 There are two different approaches for creating a Docker for a Realsense camera, one uses existing **Debian packages** while the other performs a full **compilation from source**.
 It is then important to mount `/dev` as a volume so that the Docker can access the hardware.